 Connection through a VPN is necessary in order to access or administer your virtual servers via SSH or Windows Remote Desktop (RDP) protocols using the server's private IP address.

 The CloudControl UI will indicate whether Single-Factor VPN Authentication or Multi-Factor VPN Authentication is required for a given VPN URL.
-For further information see Introduction to Single-Factor and Multi-Factor VPN Authentication.
+For further information see Introduction to Single-Factor and Multi-Factor Client-to-Site VPN Authentication.

 Please refer to How to Establish a Secure VPN Connection to Access your Cloud Network and Servers for the complete set of requirements, summary of steps and links to appropriate instructions.